ShreyRavi/chip8-rs/README.md

 ### Animation loop

 The frontend runs `requestAnimationFrame` and executes `cyclesPerFrame` CPU cycles per frame.
 Default is 10 cycles/frame (~600 Hz at 60 fps), close to the original COSMAC VIP ~500 Hz.
 The speed dial adjusts this from 1 to 30 live, covering roughly 60 Hz to 1800 Hz.
-Timers always tick once per frame at 60 Hz regardless of CPU speed.
+Timers always tick once per frame at 60 Hz regardless of CPU speed - you can adjust it mid game-play!

 ---